awsdocs/amazon-route53-docs/doc_source/domain-register.md

 1. Choose **Continue**\.

 1. On the **Contact Details for Your** *n* **Domains** page, enter contact information for the domain registrant, administrator, and technical contacts\.
 The values that you enter here are applied to all of the domains that you're registering\.
+**Important**
+For **First Name** and **Last Name**, we recommend that you specify the name on your official ID\.
+For some changes to domain settings, some domain registries require that you provide proof of identity\.
+The name on your ID must match the name of the registrant contact for the domain\.

    By default, we use the same information for all three contacts\.
 If you want to enter different information for one or more contacts, change the value of **My Registrant, Administrative, and Technical Contacts are all the same** to **No**\.
+**Note**
+For \.it domains, the registrant and administrative contacts must be the same\.

    If you're registering more than one domain, we use the same contact information for all of the domains\.